cl21/cl21/README.markdown

 * coerce
 * getf
 * remf
-* gethash
-* remhash
-* maphash
-* clrhash
-* hash-table-count
 * push
 * pushnew

 ## Setting the startup package of SLIME

-1. Load CL21 in your Lisp init file.
+1) Load CL21 in your Lisp init file.

 ```common-lisp
 (ql:quickload :cl21)
 ```

-2. Add this to you .emacs.el.
+2) Add this to you .emacs.el.

 ```common-lisp
 (add-hook 'slime-connected-hook (lambda ()